EnviroDIY/ModularSensors/README.md

 * Transmit that data wirelessly to a web server; and
 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.
 ## New for this fork
-* ONLY applies to ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)
 * Adds geographically scaling for multiple loggers using the same program/binays.
 It does with a  custome ms_cfg.ini configuration file on the SD memory card
 * Adds electronic configuration information to the Mayfly board, so that the readings can be traced to specific mayfly at a specific geographical loction.
 * Manages the available battery power, with best management practices for power demand management.
 One option is the LiIon with a solar panel.
 Another option is standalone, no solar panel capability
 * Tested for ruggedness/reliability with the Xbee LTE & WiFi S6 modules.
+* prebuilt hex files at https://github.com/neilh10/ms_releases/wiki
+* Specific development stream in ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)

 To use, from platformio.ini open folder ModularSensors\a\<select a folder> - and press icon "Build" (the tick mark)
 tbd - download a prebuilt image